kmanahan/kmanahan.github.io/_posts/2019-12-13-sql_the_basics.markdown

 REAL - decimal number
 BLOB - stores binary data

+NULL - cannot be combined with operators must use IS syntax instead

 ## Inserting, Updating, and Selecting

 INSERT INTO command, followed by the name of the table followed by the VALUES keyword ('Maru', 3, 'Scottish Fold');